pachev/clippr/Assumptions.md

 my use of docker volumes

 - If I were to do this again, I would use AWS RDS for database, and launched the entire application with Elastic Beanstalk or the EC2 Container Service.
+As well as, using the AWS Java SKDK to automate the video encoding with their elastic service.

 - I wanted to use Swagger for my documentation but was unbale to add the dependcies.

+## Tradeoffs

+- I opted for many auto configurations as oppose to manually setting xml files